 Day 1

 Arrival in Maldives.
 Arrive at Malé International Airport and transfer to our comfortable live-aboard boat.
 Depart around lunchtime.
 With a little luck we can expect our first cetacean sighting while still in sight of the airport!
 Tonight, and every night we will anchor in a sheltered location within one of the atolls.
 Depending on anchoring time there should be the opportunity for a swim, snorkel or island visit.
-This first evening there will be an orientation talk after sunset drinks, and most other evenings there will be an informative and engaging talk on local marine life and natural history.

 Days 2-6

 Whale and dolphin watching in the central atolls.
 Most mornings will start with a snorkel on a nearby coral reef, which in some cases may be frequented by schools of Spinner Dolphins.
 We then head out of the atolls into the deep ocean, in search of the rich diversity of whales and dolphins that inhabit these waters, at the same time keeping an eye open for turtles, flying fish and seabirds.
 Each evening we will anchor in the lagoon of an atoll, near a reef or island.
-Unless we have delayed by too many cetacean sightings (!), there should be time for a second snorkel or perhaps an island visit.
-And, depending on the season, we expect to visit at least one site where we can snorkel with magnificent Manta Rays.
+Unless we have delayed by too many cetacean sightings (!),

 Day 7